jmonterroso/jmonterroso/README.md

 ## I'm a husband, father and Developer!

 - :eagle:  I'm currently building an amazing product at [Stackhawk](https://stackhawk.com)
-- :seedling:  Learning about AWS and Kotlin
+- :seedling:  Grow and learn something new everyday.
+Big believer of compounding effect in habits.
-- :goal_net:  2021 Goals: contribute more in open source projects
+- :goal_net:  2021 Goals: contribute more in open source projects and learn Kotlin 🤓
 - ⚡️ Fun Fact: I love to hike, explore new outdoor places and beaches, and waves obviously 🏄‍♂️